CLEVERHome Storage

 If you live in a small apartment, you already know the struggle: a tiny closet, no permission to drill into walls, and way more stuff than shelf space.
 The good news is that the right organizers can double or even triple your usable closet space without any permanent modifications.

-We spent weeks researching and testing the best closet organizers specifically designed for renters and apartment dwellers.
+We spent weeks researching and comparing closet organizers specifically designed for renters and apartment dwellers.
 Every product on this list is renter-friendly, requires zero tools or wall damage, and works in closets as small as two feet wide.

 Quick Comparison: Our Top Picks